VENICE & THE VENICE LAGOON

 - Murano is world famous for its glass making industry.
 For centuries Venetians had a monopoly on glass manufacturing and furthermore, were the only ones in the world who could make mirrors.
 Here, you can watch the artisans at their craft and shop for all sorts of artwork made out of coloured glass.

-- Burano is known for its beautiful pastel coloured houses and lace making.
+- Burano is known for its beautiful pastel coloured houses and traditional needle lace making, which was exported throughout Europe.
+There is Lace Museum here showcasing rare and precious pieces.

 - Chioggia is like a mini Venice with little canals and gothic ‘palazzi’ buildings.